 In response to the growing need for electronics recycling, Covanta has established a business line ECOvanta, that consists of specialists dedicated to safe, secure e-waste recycling.
 Our services keep pollutants out of landfills, reduce the effects of e-waste on the environment and prevent data from falling into the hands of those who might exploit it.
 We work with many states, counties and municipalities to collect and recycle their old electronics.
 Our electronics stewardship and expertise with security and risk management have been demonstrated time and again.

-We can provide you with several transportation options to make collection easier, whether that involves pick up or drop off.
+We can provide you with several transportation options to make collection easier.
 We work with our customers to ensure our processes are in accordance with their needs as well as all applicable laws and regulations.

 We accept a wide variety of materials, including but not limited to: